trust-mfn-berlin/animals-as-objects/vault/story.inventory-books.md

 The items in a teaching collection fulfil one function above all: to impart knowledge in academic teaching.
 In order to demonstrate shape and physique, as well as organic composition and functions, the Institute of Biology at Humboldt-Universität zu Berlin still uses models, wall charts, and specimens in seminars and lectures today.
 They are objects of study, and some of them are truly objects of use – they are hung on walls, mounted, presented, or passed around.
 Sometimes it only becomes apparent that some of the items are historical objects on closer inspection.
 Faded labels, cryptic numerical codes like [[28.8.5.7-4|material.common-seadragon]], and the marks of wear and tear hint at the journeys on which these objects have been and point to the eventful histories of some specimens.
 These histories have been shaped by processes of transfer, on both a functional and spatial level.

 Inventories, lists, labels, and other forms of [[record-keeping|story.keeping-records-of-animals]] played a special role.
-As “paper and object technologies”, they documented the procurement of live and dead animals and their specimens, and recorded their economic and epistemological value.[^2] Their purpose was to incorporate these animal objects into the specific collecting framework, and they simultaneously became documents of a development that they themselves governed in their materiality as texts of use.[^3] But how did these record-keeping media work?
+As paper and object technologies, they documented the procurement of live and dead animals and their specimens, and recorded their economic and epistemological value.[^2] Their purpose was to incorporate these animal objects into the specific collecting framework, and they simultaneously became documents of a development that they themselves governed in their materiality as texts of use.[^3] But how did these record-keeping media work?
 What were the systems of order on which they based, and who can understand or read them today?
 Did the inventories of the teaching collection have special functions due to the nature of the collection?

 <!-- (Abbildung der Inventarbücher z.B. auf einem Tisch aufgestapelt) -->